sakshamhere/Security/Concepts/Active_Directory/Basics_of_Active_Directory.md

 At a certain point, a user at THM UK might need to access a shared file in one of MHT ASIA servers.
 For this to happen, domains arranged in trees and forests are joined together by trust relationships.

-# Security Groups vs OUs

-why we have both Security groups and OUs.
-While both are used to classify users and computers?

-- Organisational Units: OUs are `handy for applying policies to users and computers, which include specific configurations that pertain to sets of users depending on their particular role in the enterprise`.
-Remember, `a user can only be a member of a single OU at a time`, as it wouldn't make sense to try to apply two different sets of policies to a single user.

-- Security Groups, on the other hand, `are used to grant permissions over resources`.
-For example, you will use groups if you want to allow some users to access a shared folder or network printer. `A user can be a part of many groups`, which is needed to grant access to multiple resources.

 ### Delegations

 One of the nice things you can do in AD is to give specific users some control over some OUs.
 This process is known as `delegation` and allows you to grant users specific privileges to perform advanced tasks on OUs without needing a Domain Administrator to step in.